Convolutional Neural Networks and Mixture of Experts for Intrusion Detection in 5G Networks and beyond: Experiments and Results

 \subsection{Results}

-Results of our introduced methodology are reported in Table~\ref{results_ourapproach}.
+\paragraph{Results on the 5G-NIDD dataset} Results of our introduced methodology are reported in Table~\ref{results_ourapproach}.
 Specifically, this table reports the results, i.e., Precision, Recall, and F1-score, per class and the overall Accuracy.
-We observe that our introduced model achieves F1-score greater than 0.99900 in terms of the Benign, TCP Connect Scan, ICPM flood, and UDP flood classes.
-Specifically, attacks of ICPM flood and UDP flood are perfectly recognized by our model achieving 1 across all metrics.
+We observe that our introduced model achieves F1-score greater than 0.99900 in terms of the Benign, TCP Connect Scan, ICMP flood, and UDP flood classes.
+Specifically, attacks of ICMP flood and UDP flood are perfectly recognized by our model achieving 1 across all metrics.
 F1-score greater than (or equal to) 0.99800 (but lower than 0.99900) is yielded in terms of SYN Scan, SYN flood, and HTTP flood.
 Finally, we observe that our model performs not so well in recognizing UDP Scan and Slow rate DoS reaching F1-score up to 0.99796 and 0.99735 respectively.

 Table~\ref{performance_comparison} reports results of our method in comparison with state-of-the-art approaches.
 As one can observe, our proposed model outperforms existing studies in Precision, Recall, and Accuracy by 0.00044-0.00875, 0.00043-0.01577, and 0.00148-0.00835 respectively.
 Our method outperforms, also, existing studies apart from \textit{Customized CNN (N=100) \cite{10423385}} in F1-score by 0.01228-0.00194.
 However, it must be noted that the study of \cite{10423385} outperforms our study by a small margin of 0.00001.
 In the case of our study, we also report weighted F1-score, in order to take data imbalance into account.
 As one can observe, our proposed model reaches weighted F1-score up to 0.99958.
 Therefore, our study considering conditional-input components enjoys the benefits of lower training and inference time among else and achieves comparable performance to state-of-the-art results.